UK upholds decision to not prosecute 15 soldiers for 1972 'Bloody Sunday' | Law-Order

 A number of the bereaved families and injured victims subsequently exercised their right to request a review of decisions.
 "I have concluded that the available evidence is insufficient to provide a reasonable prospect of conviction of any of the 15 soldiers," Marianne O'Kane, Senior Assistant Director of Northern Ireland's Public Prosecution Service, said in a statement.

 The prosecution of Soldier F is ongoing but has not yet reached trial.
 In one of the most notorious incidents of the Northern Ireland conflict, soldiers from the Parachute Regiment opened fire on Sunday, Jan.
-30, 1972, during an unauthorised march in a nationalist area of Londonderry.
+30, 1972, during an unauthorised march in a nationalist area of the city.

 They killed 13 people and wounded 14 others, one of whom died later, in the worst single shooting incident of "The Troubles", three decades of sectarian violence involving Irish nationalists seeking a united Ireland and pro-British forces.
 The 1998 Good Friday Agreement brought a close to a conflict in which about 3,500 people were killed.